Logisx/TripTailor/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
+├── Procfile           <- File defining how to start the app for Heroku │
 └── triptailor   <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes triptailor a Python module
     │
-    ├── config.py               <- Store useful variables and configuration
+    ├── etc/defaults.cfg        <- Store useful variables and configuration
     │
-    ├── dataset.py              <- Scripts to download or generate data
+    ├── logger.py               <- Initialized logger
     │
+    ├── main.py                 <- Starts up the application
+    |
+    ├── routes.py               <- Defines API routes
+    |
-    ├── features.py             <- Code to create features for modeling
+    ├── templates/              <- HTML templates for Flask to render
-    │
+    |
     ├── modeling
     │   ├── __init__.py
+    │   ├── agent.py            <- Class defining the pipeline of LLM calls
+    │   ├── data_schemas.py     <- Contains desired output format for the LLM calls
+    │   ├── inference.py        <- Class running a pipeline to generate itinerary
-    │   ├── predict.py          <- Code to run model inference with trained models
+    │   ├── prompts.py          <- Contains prompt templates used to form an LLM request
-    │   └── train.py            <- Code to train models
+    │   └── itinerary_example.json <- Sample itinerary used when debugging
     │
-    └── plots.py                <- Code to create visualizations
+    └── static/                 <- CSS and JS files for the frontend
 ```

 --------